What is chemsex? - is it addictive and what are the risks for physical and mental health?

 Methamphetamine

 Methamphetamine, often known as crystal meth, is a potent stimulant.
-When people inject crystal meth or smoke it, it produces an immediate, intense high.
+When people inject crystal meth or smoke it, it produces immediate, intense high.

 Crystal meth can decrease inhibitions and increase risk-taking, such as risky sexual behaviour involving Chemsex.
 Sexual boundaries may radically alter for some individuals indulging in drug use and sex.

-Crystal methamphetamine has the potential to lead to severe psychosis and also an increased risk of a heart attack or stroke.
+Crystal methamphetamine has the potential to lead to severe psychosis and also increased risk of a heart attack or stroke.
 Whether users inject crystal meth or smoke it, they are at high-risk of becoming dependent on it.

 Mephedrone